Brachygobius sabanus: Taxonomy

 Brachygobius sabanus belongs to the class Actinopterygii, known as the ray-finned fishes, which encompasses a vast number of fish species and represents half of all living vertebrates on Earth.
 B. sabanus is part of the order of Gobiiformes, and are further categorized into the genus Brachygobius and species sabanus.

 Description

 Brachygobius sabanus has a very similar appearance to the other goby species in the Brachygobius genus, which all have relatively small bodies and distinctive black and yellow stripes.
-Fish in the this genus, including B. sabanus, are more cylindrical towards the anterior end of the body, and more compressed towards the posterior end.
+Fish in this genus, including B. sabanus, are more cylindrical towards the anterior end of the body, and more compressed towards the posterior end.
 The head is flattened between the eyes, and the cranial roof sits beneath the dorsal axial muscle.
 They have two nostrils near the front of their head, and an additional two pore-like nostrils posterior to the first set, close to the eye.
 As for their dentition, they have caniniform teeth in both their oral jaw and in their pharyngeal jaw.